HomeFace YogaFace Yoga Exercises You Can Follow at Home

 The best at-home face yoga focuses on posture, forehead relaxation, cheek awareness, jaw release, eye-area softness, neck length, and a gentle finish — using slow, controlled movement, clean hands, and light pressure.

-This routine is gentle, repeatable, and realistic enough to keep going.
+The routine is gentle, repeatable, and realistic enough to keep going.
 The focus is awareness and relaxation, not forcing a dramatic result.
+If you are completely new, get oriented first with our face yoga for beginners guide, then come back here for more moves to choose from.

 Before you begin